eparey/pesci/wiki/Input-Files.md

 ### Single-cell expression counts

 In this section, we describe the different accepted single-cell expression data formats and how they can be generated from Seurat Objects.
+Note that several input files for a single species can be provided, for cases where several libraries were sequenced and stored in distinct files (please see an example run in [Pesci Examples](https://github.com/eparey/pesci/blob/main/wiki/Examples.md)).

 > [!TIP]
 > To the exception of scanpy's .h5ad, all input files (single-cell data, orthology file, cell-to-cluster files) can be compressed in .gz or .gz2 or left uncompressed.
 Similarly, where applicable (i.e. not h5ad or sparse single-cell data), both tab (.tsv) and comma-separated (.csv) formats are accepted.